Academic Super Bowl

 Contest Outlines are available for the 2017 Indiana Academic Super Bowl.
 Click here to view the outlines (you may need to click your browser’s “refresh” button on the following pages if your computer or server has cached an older version of the page).

-NEW!
 2017 French Revolution Conference Materials and Practice Questions

 Materials used during the Academic Coach Conference and Practice Questions relating to the 2017 Indiana Academic Super Bowl are now available.
 Click here for Conference Materials, Practice Questions, and Invitational Contest Questions (as they are made available).